Bridging The Gap

 The RAA Scholarship Fund

-The fund, established with a gift of $250,000 from the RAA, will be used to financially support scholarships for worthy and needy undergraduate students at Rensselaer.
+The RAA continues its strong tradition of support to the Institute, our alumni, and current students, with the RAA Scholarship Fund, established in 2016 with a gift of $250,000 from the RAA.
+The fund is used to financially support scholarships for worthy and needy undergraduate students.

 Greek Life Scholarship Fund